ward/run/_posts/2018-05-27-20km-door-brussel.md

 I have not decided yet whether I will take part again next year.
 The same two factors that made me hesitant after the 2016 edition are still in play:

 1. It is still a rather crowded affair.
-It was better than I remembered, which is likely due to ensuring I start closer to the front of my wave, by entering it earlier and getting "in the line" earlier.
-Another big factor is that I also have gotten faster, of course.
+It was better than I remembered, because I ensured I started closer to the front of my wave and because I have gotten faster since my last edition.
 2. The weather at the end of May can be really sucky.
 This can ruin time goals completely.